-Any rateable land which is not Vacant Land, Commercial / Industrial Vacant Land or Commercial / Industrial Improved Land.
+Any rateable land which is not Vacant Land, Commercial / Industrial Vacant Land or Commercial / Industrial Improved Land, nor is a dwelling used for commercial purposes.

 Use and Level of Differential Rate:

 The differential rate will be used to fund some of those items of expenditure and Capital Works described in the Budget adopted by Council.